sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

 #### Steps

-- On DPU:
-   * Use `sudo swapoff -a`.
+* Use command on DPU: `sudo swapoff -a`.
 Swapping is turned off so the OOM is triggered in a shorter time.
-   * Use 'nohup bash -c "sleep 5 && tail /dev/zero" &' to to run out of memory completely.
+* Use command on DPU: 'nohup bash -c "sleep 5 && tail /dev/zero" &' to to run out of memory completely.
 * It runs on the background and `nohup` is also necessary to protect the background process.
 * Added `sleep 5` to ensure ansible receive the result first.

-    - On Switch:
 * Powercycling of DPU is to ensure that pcie link came up properly after the memory exhaustion test.
-       * Use `config chassis module shutdown <DPU_NUMBER>` to power off the DPUs.
+* Use command on NPU: `config chassis module shutdown <DPU_NUMBER>` to power off the DPUs.
 * Wait for 3 mins.
-       * Use `config chassis module startup <DPU_NUMBER>` to power on the DPUs.
+* Use command on NPU: `config chassis module startup <DPU_NUMBER>` to power on the DPUs.

  #### Verify in